chakki-works/Japanese-Company-Lexicon/README.md

 Untill now, the JCL lexicon is prepared.

-If you want to get the Mecab format:
+If you want to get the MeCab format:
 ```
 python tools/save_mecab_format.py
 ```